Is Teeth Whitening Safe?

 Many people would like their teeth whitened but are afraid of the side effects.
 So the question we ask is teeth whitening safe?
 Does teeth bleaching damage enamel?

 The results are guaranteed if done by a qualified dentist.
-According to the American Dental Association the bleaching ingredient carbamide peroxide is approved according to American standards and is both safe and effective.
-It won’t damage your enamel of your teeth neither is it cancer causing.
+According to the American Dental Association, the bleaching ingredient carbamide peroxide is approved according to American standards and is both safe and effective.
+It won’t damage the enamel of your teeth neither is it cancer causing.

 A common side effect of teeth whitening is tooth sensitivity.
 That is why we use 15% so that you will get less sensitivity.
 We find that rubbing some Colgate pro-sensitive or Sensodyne pro-repair on the teeth will help the sensitivity and also if you take a pain killer.
 This sensitivity usually doesn’t last very long and should subside in one or two day’s time.
 Another wise thing to ask your dentist if you have very sensitive teeth to give you a high concentration of fluoride several days before starting the teeth bleaching.

 The best place to whiten your teeth is at a dentist’s.
 It is both safe and effective and you can go up to 9 shades whiter.
 It is the most effective treatment as compared to any other dental treatment.
 It is not good to get your teeth whitened at spas, cruise ships, and salons.
 It is only safe at a dentist’s office due to the dentist conducting an exam before or prescribing a teeth whitening treatment.
 A dentist will make sure there are no broken or decayed teeth.